clerk/docs/integrations/firebase.md

 To enable the integration, you will need to provide Clerk with the required Firebase configuration attributes depending on the Firebase features you would require authenticated user access to.

-To get started, turn on the Firebase integration in the [dashboard](https://dashboard.clerk.dev):
+To get started, turn on the Firebase integration on the [Integrations page](https://dashboard.clerk.dev/last-active?path=integrations).

-**Your Application & instance → Integrations → Firebase**

 ## 2. Integration configuration